claudia13062013/claudia13062013/README.md

 * 👋 Hi, I’m @claudia13062013
 * 👀 I’m interested in Machine Learning, AI, Data Science and everything around it
-* 🌱 I’m currently working on  Data Science PROJECTS and improving my ~~ Match,Coding Skills ~~
+* 🌱 I’m currently working on  Data Science PROJECTS and improving my ~~ Math,Coding Skills ~~
 * 💞️ I’m looking for internships / projects for a Junior :)
 * 📫 MY EMAIL:kalafejo@gmail.com
 *  🙋‍♀️ Also I'd be happy to find geeks like me to talk or work on different topics😁 Feel free to contact me via email